$\infty$-Dold-Kan correspondence via representation theory: infinity -Dold-Kan correspondence via representation theory

-Let us denote by $\D^{M_n,\mathrm{ex}}\subseteq\D^{M_n}$ the full subderivator spanned by all coherent diagrams which vanish at $(k,0),(k,n+1)$ for all $k\in\Z$ and which make all squares bicartesian.
-The objects with the vanishing condition are depicted in red in Picture (\ref{pic$M_4$}).
-Observe that, by Proposition \ref{prop:fullsubder}, $\D^{M_n,\mathrm{ex}}$ is actually a strict full subderivator and then, in particular, it is a derivator. \end{construction} This construction brings us to the following theorem. \begin{theorem}[{\cite[Theorem.~4.6]{[3]}}] Let $\D$ be a stable derivator.
+the full subderivator spanned by all coherent diagrams which vanish at $(k,0),(k,n+1)$ for all $k\in\Z$ and which make all squares bicartesian.
+The objects with the vanishing condition are the underlined ones in Figure (\ref{pic$M_4$}).
+Observe that, by Proposition \ref{prop:fullsubder}, $\D^{M_n,\mathrm{ex}}$ is actually a strict full subderivator and then, in particular, it is a derivator. \end{construction} The above construction brings us to the following theorem. \begin{theorem}[{\cite[Theorem.~4.6]{[3]}}] Let $\D$ be a stable derivator.
 Then \eqref{eq:AR} induces an equivalence of stable derivators which is natural with respect to exact morphisms.
-Moreover, the inclusion $\D^{M_n,\mathrm{ex}}\to\D^{M_n}$ is exact. \end{theorem}
+Moreover, the inclusion $\D^{M_n,\mathrm{ex}}\to\D^{M_n}$ is exact. \end{theorem} We now describe the relation between our main Theorem \ref{mainthm} and the above Theorem \ref{thm:AR}.
+In Theorem \ref{mainthm}, we found the equivalence $\D^{A(n,2)}\rightleftarrows \D^{A_n}$ and equivalences between $\D^{A_n}$ and $\D^{K^n_{l,m}}$ for every $1\leq l \leq n-2$, $1\leq m \leq5$.
+Then, by composing these equivalences with those in \cref{thm:AR}, we get the following equivalences for every $1\leq l \leq n-2$, $1\leq m \leq5$. \begin{example} Let us explicitly describe these equivalences for $n=4$; one can then deduce the general case from this particular one.
+Consider the following functors: \begin{itemize}\item $j^4:A(4,2)=\tilde{K}^4_{1,1}\to M_4,$